xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

-- From WAE Design, select **File->Open**.
+- From Crosswork Planning Design, select **File->Open**.
 Navigate to the directory of the downloaded network model and select it.
 The file should be named **“unprocessed-lab.pln”**.

 ![Design Interface](design-interface.png)

 After the file opens take note of the following:

 - You are looking at a multivendor network.
-WAE supports collection from Cisco, Juniper, Alcatel Lucent and Huawei.
+Crosswork Planning supports collection from Cisco, Juniper, Alcatel Lucent and Huawei.
 - The network plot should show nodes connected by circuits.
 A circuit is two directly connected interfaces.
 - You can click and drag nodes to change their position.
 You can also right click on an object in the plot or the property tables below to see available actions or filter to related objects.
 - In the upper left corner the selection box should say “Measured Traffic”.
 For now this traffic view should be the only selection that has colors appear on the interfaces.
 ![Measured Traffic](measuredTraffic.png)
 - The colors on the interfaces and the amount they are filled represent the measured egress traffic collected.
 The colors can be configured to represent other utilization values by selecting the “Edit Colors” selection box.
 ![Interface Colors](interfaceColors.png)
 - The measured data in the model represents the period from which the data was collected from the network.
-This is the model used in the WAE Design application.
-There is another application called WAE Live that analyzes time series network models to derive trends, health issues and properties over time.
-WAE Live is not covered in this section.
+This is the model used in the Crosswork Planning Design application.
+There is another application called Crosswork Planning Live that analyzes time series network models to derive trends, health issues and properties over time.
+Crosswork Planning Live is not covered in this section.

 ## Logically Group Nodes
-The WAE network model allows you to group nodes together in a “site”.
+The Crosswork Planning network model allows you to group nodes together in a “site”.
 Additionally you can group a site in another site.
 The flexibility enables you to make complicated topologies simple and easy to navigate.

 You can create a new site by selecting Insert->Site then assigning nodes to the site.
 However, by examining the node hostnames it becomes apparent the first stanza represents the node function, the second represents the node group and the third is the hostname suffix, which is the same for all nodes.